solidi/writing/01-on-kotlin-a-reply-from-management.md

 The session was split into two halves.
 Jake started.
 He explained how to convert Java code to Kotlin, building an example where I became lost in the details.

 I was so lost to a point in which ten minutes of squinting, trying to look over others' heads, my eyes watered to focus.
-I had inadvertently rubbed them to regain focus but with fingers that had sunscreen on them.
+I had inadvertently rubbed them to regain focus - with fingers that had sunscreen on them.

 My eyes began to sting, and my vision became blurry.
 I was fidgeting all over the place as Jake continued to smash through examples.